KOTORCommunityPatches/K1_Community_Patch/README.md

 You may, however, do whatever you want with any of A Future Pilot's fixes with or without credit (though AFP would appreciate credit if you can).

-## 7. Credits:
+## 7. Special Thanks/Acknowledgements:
-* All of the mod authors who have helped make this patch a reality - Thank you!
-Especially for agreeing to wider distribution outside of Deadly Stream.
+* All of the mod authors who have helped make this patch a reality - thank you! - especially for agreeing to distribution outside of Deadly Stream
-* Fred Tetra - For KOTOR Tool.
+* Fred Tetra - For KOTOR Tool
+* tk102 - For DLGEditor and K-GFF
+* JdNoa/Dashus - For DeNCS
-* Stoffe - For TSLPatcher.
+* Stoffe - For TSLPatcher
-* bead-v - For MDLEdit and KOTORMax.
+* bead-v - For MDLEdit and KOTORMax
-* ndix UR - For TGA2TPC and TPCView.
+* ndix UR - For TGA2TPC, TPCView, and MDLOps v1.0+
+* seedhartha - For KOTORBlender fork for Blender 2.8+
-* Fair Strides - For various tools and updates to older tools.
+* Fair Strides - For various tools and updates to older tools
+* DrMcCoy - For Xoreos Tools
-* Snigaroo - For maintaining mod lists on the /r/kotor subreddit, and for putting up with AFP's many recommendations.
+* Snigaroo - For maintaining mod builds on the /r/kotor subreddit
-* danil-ch - For the original info.rtf template.
+* danil-ch - For the original info.rtf template
-* Many thanks to ebmar, Salk, and KnifeMaster for providing numerous bug reports and beta testing certain fixes.
+* Many thanks to ebmar, Salk, and KnifeMaster for providing numerous bug reports and beta testing certain fixes

 **THIS MODIFICATION IS PROVIDED AS-IS AND IS NOT SUPPORTED BY BIOWARE/OBSIDIAN ENTERTAINMENT OR LUCASARTS OR ANY LICENSERS/SPONSORS OF THE MENTIONED COMPANIES.
 USE OF THIS MODIFICATION IS AT YOUR OWN RISK AND THE ABOVE MENTIONED COMPANIES OR THE AUTHOR IS NOT RESPONSIBLE FOR ANY DAMAGE CAUSED TO YOUR COMPUTER FOR THE USAGE OF THIS MODIFICATION.**